symsoft/ecc-api-guide/onboarding.md

 A default subscription type is set up, including basic HLR & OCS settings.

-A number of Services are set up.
+A number of Services are set up (see Example services).

 A SIM profile is established.